firstneverrest/Weather-app-Node.js/README.md

 ## Query string
 Query string is a additional request from user to specify output that they want.
 For example, /products?rating=5&price=100.
 As a server, you can get the query string by referring to req.query.

+## Heroku
+Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications in the cloud.
+In this project, we can use heroku to host our node.js application.
+1. sign up for heroku for free.
+2. install heroku CLI
+3. check heroku version by `heroku -v`
+4. use `heroku login` to enable cli

 ## Dependencies
 - postman-request - help node.js send HTTP request
 - express - create RESTful API and web server